IBM/Developer-Playground/didact/Readme-agro-smart-assistant.md

    <div class="section">
     <p style="font-size:24px">Execution Flow</p>
         <ol>
+        <li>Use the IBM Cloud CLI to login to your IBM Cloud account</li>
+        <li>Create IBM Cloud services instances for Cloud Object Storage, Watson Machine
-        <li>Create a deployment space using Watson Machine Learning in IBM Cloud Pak for Data platform and deploy a pre-trained machine learning model</li>
+Learning, Watson Assistant, and Watson Studio in IBM Cloud Pak for Data</li>
+        <li>Deploy our Crop Recommender model in Watson Studio</li>
         <li>Create a Cloud Function to get output from the model using the model URL</li>
-        <li>Create a chatbot in Watson Assistant</li>
-        <li>Integrate the chatbot with the Cloud Function</li>
+        <li>Create a chatbot in Watson Assistant and integrate with the Cloud Function</li>
-        <li>Prompt the user for soil characteristics via the chatbot and return crop recommendations</li>
+        <li>Prompt the user for soil characteristics via the chatbot</li>
+        <li>The chatbot will use the Cloud Funtion to pass user responses to the model and return crop recommendations to the user</li>
         </ol>
     </div>
    <div class="section">